2025 Annual Report

 Timeline

 The kick-off meeting for the Expert Group took place in Q4 2020.
-The Expert Group submitted their manuscript to a peer reviewed journal during 2023, and are currently working on review comments.
+The Expert Group published a manuscript entitled 'Practical considerations to optimize aquatic testing of particulate material, with focus on nanomaterials' in July 2024 (Luederwald et al., 2024).